1,000+ Opportunities

 This listing may be outdated.
 Verify details at the official source before applying.

 Find similar grantsPAsmart Grants is sponsored by Pennsylvania Department of Education.
-PAsmart is a Pennsylvania state initiative aimed at expanding inclusion in STEM and computer science teaching and learning to equip students with skills for the dynamic Pennsylvania economy.
+PAsmart is an initiative by the Pennsylvania Department of Education to expand inclusion in STEM and computer science teaching and learning, ensuring students across Pennsylvania have the skills for the dynamic Pennsylvania economy.

 Get alerted about grants like this